pjwriteserrors/MVMaker/README.md

 - [x] add new "settings" frame for all beatskips, patterns and preset musicpy effects
 <br />

-- [ ] list gif files in a scrollable frame in dropdown window
+- [ ] list gif files in a scrollable frame
 - [ ] numbered + delete button to remove from list
 <br />